UVA-PCL/sd3-hadoop/README.md

    scripts via the same full path.
 *  edit the Hadoop configuration template sin `config-base` to at least include a correct `JAVA_HOME` in `hadoop-env.sh`

-# Note on replication implementation

-The replication implementation assumes it can identify the source of an access to a file based on the IP address and that this IP address is the same as the IP address of the namenode of the cluster from which that access comes.
-It uses HDFS's access log to monitor accesses without running a modified version of HDFS.
-To implement a different policy change the utility functions in sd3.SD3Config.

 # Scripts